 Maasai Mara / Northern Serengeti

 Drive to the Maasai Mara, Kenya’s most famous wildlife reserve.
-It is classic savannah grasslands, where animals are plentiful and the vistas spectacular.
-In this dreamlike land, animals live in freedom, and the Maasai care for their herds, all sharing the same land with minimal conflict.
+It is classic savanna grassland, where animals are plentiful and the vistas spectacular.
+In this dreamlike land, wildlife roam free and the Maasai care for their herds, all sharing the same land with minimal conflict.
 You will have three days of wildlife-viewing opportunities in the Maasai Mara Reserve, also known as the “Jewel of Africa.”
-The reserve is inhabited by many of Africa's most popular wild animals, including lions, cheetahs, elephants, leopards, black rhinos, and hippos.
+The reserve is inhabited by many of Africa's most popular wildlife species, including lions, cheetahs, elephants, leopards, black rhinos, and hippos.
 There are also over 500 resident species of birds in the park, including ostriches, larks, and sunbirds as well as the lovely lilac-breasted rollers.

 The area is famous for rolling grasslands and for the Mara River, which runs through the reserve from north to south.
 The reserve covers an area of 700 square miles and forms part of the Serengeti ecosystem.
 The Mara has one of the highest concentrations of cheetahs on the continent, as well as many magnificent black-maned lions.